Master Manipulators. Serial Killers. Psychopaths.

 The Mayo Clinic describes psychopathy as a personality disorder where, the person “typically has no regard for right and wrong.
 They may often violate the law and the rights of others.”
 Often, psychopaths have little empathy, antisocial behavior and lack inhibitions.

-The Science of Psychopaths
+The Scientific Personality Traits of Psychopaths

 A new study conducted by Austrian researchers Sagioglou and Greitemeyer found certain personality traits linked to liking bitter tasting food and drinks.